IFBook/commentpress-core/readme.txt

 == Other Notes ==

-Upgrades from previous versions of CommentPress are possible.
+Upgrades from previous versions of "CommentPress" are possible.
 Please follow the following procedures for your context.

 <h4>Upgrade to CommentPress Core</h4>